rutherford-nj/www.rutherfordboronj.com/committees/index.md

 ---

-**Art Committee** - Council Liaison: Matthew Cokeley
+[**Arts Committee**](arts/) - Council Liaison: Matthew Cokeley

-> Focused on advancing the visibility of arts in Rutherford.
+> Focused on advancing the visibility of arts in Rutherford by providing platforms and programs for music and visual arts.

 ---